What is a headshot?

 And … it’s not all digital, folks!
-A clear headshot helps potential clients to recognize you in the real world when you come across each other in networking events or conferences. 🤝
+A clear headshot helps potential clients to recognize you in the real world when you come across each other at networking events or conferences. 🤝

-Here are some examples of headshots from ten female founders who are all-inspiring.
+Check out these examples of headshots from 10 female founders who are awe-inspiring.

 Photo: Hayley in Vancouver for Flytographer.
 Kitty captures memories in Vancouver with a Modern Headshot photoshoot.